hekmon/ComfyUI-Upscaler-TensorRT-Advanced/README.md

 ### ComfyUI Manager

-This project has been submitted to the ComfyUI Manager registry yet.
+This project has not been submitted to the ComfyUI Manager registry yet.
 But you can still install it this way:

 1. Open ComfyUI Manager.
 2. Click the `Custom Nodes Manager` to open the custom nodes manager page.